sumatrapdfreader/sumatrapdf/src/ucrt/readme.txt

 function already exists in msvcrt.dll or ntdll.dll, we just redirect to it.
 If it doesn't, we do a minimal implementation.

-How come our code is smaller than Visual Studio?
+How come our code is smaller than Visual Studio's?
 Because size is what we focus on.

 Other projects like this